GrawLab/HCVspread/README.md

 * **HCVspread_overview_*name*.csv:** File containing the individual parameters for each simulation run.
 The file is called by *HCVspread_rscript.R* to generate the parameter file *HCVspread_parameter.h*.
 * **HCVspread_PlotResults.R:** R-file containing the functions to plot the hexagonal grid based on the output files.

 Some of the paths within the scripts might have to be adapted to the specific user requirements.

+## Output
 Output is provided as .csv-files with the different tables containing the following information:

 * **HEPstat_*name*.csv:** Table with the numbers of each cell type at each time point specified for saving.
 * **HEPinf_*name*.csv:** Table with each line containing the Cell IDs of all infected cells at each time point specified for saving